postsharp/postsharp-emails/metalama-email-course/140-custom-validation-aspect.md

     /// <summary> A class to expose your custom extensions. </summary>
-    /// <remarks> This class could be thought of as a form of API for
+    /// <remarks> This class can be thought of as a form of API for
     ///           your extensions. </remarks>
     [CompileTime]
     public static class Extensions